 This came after the boy helped Zambia lift the 2016 COSAFA U20 Cup.
 In fact, that tournament gave Fred the material to sell Patson to European clubs.

-During this time, many top European clubs had begun to notice and chase him for his signature.
+During this time, many top European clubs began to notice and chase him for his signature.

-At first, it was French sides – Lille and Lyon – that showed some interest.
-They sent their scouts to watch him and also meet Patson Daka’s family for the approval of their son’s transfer.
+At first, it was the French sides – Lille and Lyon – that showed some interest.
+They sent their scouts to watch him and also met Patson Daka’s family for the approval of their son’s transfer.

 Among these clubs, it was Austria’s Red Bull Salzburg that became more prepared to make a move for the Zambian star.